gpeterson406/Greenwood_Book/_book/04-twoWayAnova.md

 **Residuals** line is key here -- Residuals with 0 *df* and sums of squares of 0.
 Without replication, there are no degrees of freedom left to estimate the residual error.
-My first statistics professor, Gordon Bril at Luther College, used to refer to this as "shooting your load" by fitting too many terms in the model given the number of observations available.
+My first statistics professor, Dr. Gordon Bril at Luther College, used to refer to this as "shooting your load" by fitting too many terms in the model given the number of observations available.
-Maybe this is a bit graphic but hopefully will help you remember the need for replication if you want to estimate interactions -- it did for me.
-Without replication of observations, we run out of information to estimate and test all the desired model components.
+Maybe this is a bit graphic but hopefully will help you remember the need for replication if you want to test for interactions -- it did for me.
+Without replication of observations, we run out of information to test all the desired model components.

 \indent So what can we do if we can't afford replication but want to study two variables in the same study?
 We can *assume* that the interaction does not exist and use those degrees of freedom and variability as the error variability.
-When we drop the interaction from Two-Way models, the interaction variability is added into the $\text{SS}_E$ so this is interaction between the variables.
+When we drop the interaction from Two-Way models, the interaction variability is added into the $\text{SS}_E$ so we assume that the interaction variability is really just "noise", which may not actually be true.
 We are not able to test for an interaction so must rely on the interaction plot to assess whether an interaction might be present.
-Figure \@ref(fig:Figure4-18) suggests there might be an interaction in these data (the two brands' lines cross noticeably suggesting non-parallel lines).
+Figure \@ref(fig:Figure4-20) suggests there might be an interaction in these data (the two brands' lines suggesting non-parallel lines).
 \index{non-parallel lines}
 So in this
 case, assuming no interaction is present is hard to justify.
 But if we proceed